Every professional displayed on Counselling Directory has been independently

 I have substantial experience in working with young adults.

-I offer face to face counselling at New Road Psychotherapy.
-The building is conveniently located in the centre of Brighton and the rooms are bright and welcoming.
+New Road Psychotherapy, Brighton is conveniently located in the centre of Brighton and the rooms are bright and welcoming.